arcus-azure/arcus.security/docs/features/secrets/general.md

 # Raw secrets
 In some scenarios you'd like to just get the secret value directly without any metadata.
-This is possible by calling the `...Raw...` variantes on the `ISecretProvider` implementations.
+This is possible by calling the `...Raw...` variants on the `ISecretProvider` implementations.

 ```csharp
 string secretValue = await secretProvider.GetRawSecretAsync("EventGrid-AuthKey");